cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/introduction.rst

      - ``Not Implemented``
      - A request contained a query that is not supported by this API

-**Notes:** These returned status codes are not necessarily included in the descriptions of the APIs, but a request may return any of these.
+**Note:** These returned status codes are not necessarily included in the descriptions of the APIs, but a request may return any of these.

 Converting from V2 APIs